 n.m.xis the current release number in

 major.minor.servicepackformat.
-The inclusion of the full release number allows you to have more than one StreamBase release on your Mac at the same time (but using only one at a time).
+The inclusion of the full release number allows you to have more than one TIBCO Streaming release on your Mac at the same time (but using only one at a time).
 See Switching for details.

-doc Full documentation for this StreamBase release in HTML format.
-This is a link to the
+doc Full documentation for this release in HTML format.
+This is a symbolic link to the

-/docfolder inside the TIBCO StreamBase folder, and will be placed in your target installation folder.
+/docfolder inside the TIBCO Streaming folder, which will be placed in your target installation folder.
 You can copy this folder to a public location to make StreamBase documentation available to other licensed users.

 As with all macOS program files, you are free to install StreamBase in any standard or personal location, as long as you have write access to the folder of choice.
 Decide on an installation location based on the following points: